Town hall meeting: United States

 Town hall meetings are meant to resemble the New England town meeting that originated in the 17th century.
 However, participants in town hall meetings do not actually vote or make legally binding decisions as town meeting voters do.
 In March 1795 Wilmington, Charleston, Baltimore, Philadelphia, New-York, and other towns had public meetings related to the Jay Treaty which was leaked to the early press by sitting senators.

 Some political organizations track publicized town hall events by politicians across the United States.

 The 1858 debates between Abraham Lincoln and Stephen Douglas in some respects resembled a modern town hall meeting, although the candidates did not take questions from the audience.
 Not until the twentieth century did presidential candidates commonly campaign in person.
 Gradually, especially from the 1990s onward, presidential town hall meetings have become nearly as common as stump speeches.

 Richard Nixon's 1968 U.S. presidential campaign staged nine live televised question and answer sessions using a ground-breaking theatre-in-the-round format broadcast with a live studio television audience and local residents directly asking questions of the candidate.
 The producer of Nixon's "Man in the Arena" live town-hall programs was Roger Ailes, who would later become CEO of Fox News when that channel launched.
-Ailes' use of a direct voter-to-candidate question-and-answer format served as the blueprint for subsequent and now ubiquitous town hall candidate formats and even multiple-candidate debates.
+Ailes's use of a direct voter-to-candidate question-and-answer format served as the blueprint for subsequent and now ubiquitous town hall candidate formats and even multiple-candidate debates.

 Another step in the development of the modern town hall meeting came on March 16, 1977, when President Carter attended a televised town hall meeting in Clinton, Massachusetts, that was "modeled after" a real town meeting but did not include binding votes.
 Bill Clinton made town hall meetings a part of his presidential campaign.

 Interest in town halls fluctuates depending on the level of public interest in the topics being discussed.
 Controversial or confusing issues that are prominently discussed in the news have led to more town halls being held.
 Since the 2000s, town halls held by political candidates have announced and enforced rules on crowd behavior and the scope of questions that may be asked.

 According to a 2024 study, members of the US Congress held over 25,000 town halls over the period 2015–2022.